mikeobrien/FubuMVC.Swank/README.md

 #### Type Members, Url Parameters and Querystring Parameters

 Type members can be described with the `CommentsAttribute`, `DefaultValueAttribute`, and `RequiredAttribute` attributes.
-Since url and querystring parameters are defined on the input model their description is specified there as well.
+This also describes url and querystring parameters since are defined on the input model.

 ```csharp
 public class User